Eschatologue/CM_wiki/docs/glossary.md

 <!-- --8<-- [start:forced_movement] -->

-*Forced Movement* occurs when a creature is moved by an external force, such as a spell or ability, without using its own movement, Actions, or Reactions.
+*Forced Movement* occurs when a creature is moved by an external force, such as a spell or ability, without using its own Movement, Actions, or Reactions.
 Common examples include being pushed, pulled, or moved by effects like *Thunderwave* or a Battle Master's *Pushing Attack*.
-Forced movement does **not** provoke Opportunity Attacks and is not limited by a creature's movement speed.
+Forced Movement does **not** provoke Opportunity Attacks and is not limited by a creature's Movement speed.

 If forced into hazardous terrain (e.g. pits or lava), the creature suffers any consequences.
-The movement usually stops if the creature hits an obstacle or reaches an edge, unless otherwise specified.
-Forced movement generally requires the target to end in an unoccupied space.
+The Movement usually stops if the creature hits an obstacle or reaches an edge, unless otherwise specified.
+Forced Movement generally requires the target to end in an unoccupied space.

 <!-- --8<-- [end:forced_movement] -->